gdubicki/ets/README.md

      Formatting directives largely match strftime(3)'s directives on FreeBSD and macOS, with the following differences:

-     o Additional directives %f for microsecond and %L for millisecond are supported.
+     • Additional directives %f for microsecond and %L for millisecond are supported.

-     o POSIX locale extensions %E* and %O* are not supported;
+     • POSIX locale extensions %E* and %O* are not supported;

-     o glibc extensions %-*, %_*, and %0* are not supported;
+     • glibc extensions %-*, %_*, and %0* are not supported;

-     o Directives %G, %g, and %+ are not supported.
+     • Directives %G, %g, and %+ are not supported.

      Below is the full list of supported directives: